ome/omero-documentation/omero/sysadmins/omeroweb-upgrade.rst

 The process for clearing the session store depends on the storage backend:

-- OMERO.web session data is stored on the filesystem if the :property:`omero.web.session_engine` property is set to either `omeroweb.filesessionstore` or  `django.contrib.sessions.backends.file` or if :property:`omero.web.session_engine` is unset.
+- OMERO.web sessions are stored on the filesystem if the :property:`omero.web.session_engine` property is set to either `omeroweb.filesessionstore` or  `django.contrib.sessions.backends.file` or if :property:`omero.web.session_engine` is unset.